saboyle/LeavingCareWiki/Money.md

 Additional money you may be entitled to if you are going to go to university [https://www.gov.uk/extra-money-pay-university/university-and-college-hardship-funds](https://www.gov.uk/extra-money-pay-university/university-and-college-hardship-funds)

+This guide will help you manage your money as you start your university life [https://themoneycharity.org.uk/media/The-Student-Money-Manual-2024-25.pdf](https://themoneycharity.org.uk/media/The-Student-Money-Manual-2024-25.pdf)

 *

 **Getting a job**